Foundation Anchor System

 It is extremely important that panels made of aircraft-grade aluminum be used on the PAST Trainer.
 If panels made of thinner aluminum are used the users will not obtain a realistic penetration training experience.
 The reason is thinner aluminum is easier to penetrate than aircraft-grade aluminum, so in an actual aircraft fire emergency an HRET boom operator who has been performing penetrations on panels made of thinner aluminum will likely find that penetrating the aircraft fuselage is very different than expected because it will be much more difficult than it has been in their training.
 It is extremely important firefighters receive the best possible HRET penetration training to prepare them to quickly and accurately penetrate the fuselage, extinguish the fire, and save the precious lives of the flight crew and passengers, as well as the valuable cargo they are dedicated to protect in an aircraft fire emergency.

-The following article is reprinted with permission from the ARFF Working Group.
+The following article is the first article published, and is reprinted here with permission from the ARFF Working Group.
 Originally published in the May/June 2016 issue of the ARFF News (Published August 2016):

 Article Title: “The Best Time to Replace an Aluminum Panel on Your PAST Trainer”, and other Important Information.